 Many families make the difficult decision to place a loved one in a nursing home or assisted living facility because of safety concerns due to a recent fall.
-We all expect that loved ones will be safe from slip and fall accidents in the nursing home.
-After all, they’re experts in caring for the elderly.
+We all expect that our loved ones will be safe from slip and fall accidents in a nursing home.
+After all, nursing homes are supposed to be experts in caring for the elderly.

 Yet the fact is that falls are the fifth leading cause of death in senior citizens.1 Falls can cause broken arms, legs, and hips.
 In fact, 90 percent of fractured hips are caused by falls.2 Other injuries from falls include cuts or lacerations, sprains, and even subdural hematomas (brain bleeds).
 Research has shown that 50 to 75 percent of nursing home residents slip and fall each year.
 That’s double the rate of falls in the general community.3

 So shouldn’t your mom or dad be safe from most falls in the nursing home?
 That depends on the actions of the facility and its staff.
 All too frequently, nursing homes fail to take the actions necessary to prevent falls.
 When they are negligent and residents are injured, we believe that they should be held fully accountable for all injuries that result.